 The best part about this innovative sinus treatment is that it’s often completed within 15 to 20 minutes.
 Most patients can return to their normal activities within 24 to 48 hours of their procedure.

 Contact us today at (954) 983-1211 for effective and lasting sinus infection treatment.
-South Florida Sinus and Allergy Center – helmed by Dr. Lee Mandel, one of South Florida’s only Rhinologists – is South Florida’s premier sinusitis treatment clinic.
+Florida Sinus & Snoring Specialists – helmed by Dr. Lee Mandel, one of South Florida’s only Rhinologists – is South Florida’s premier sinusitis treatment clinic.
 We’ve helped thousands of patients, and we can help you too!